 We don't want to travel long distances to large shopping districts or malls that close at night.
 We would like to spend our days in a thriving and diverse environment, but closer to where we live.
 This will require more mixed cities, which can also be covered on foot.

-Retail plays an important role in today's city, but the pandemic has taught everyone that you can also buy from a distance.
-The ecological transition, then, will generally involve more conscious and less compulsive buying.
-As such, the business will likely keep smaller showrooms in town, while stocks will be kept out of town.
-With fewer shops, the social offer will have to include more cultural offerings to keep city life lively.
+Retail plays an important role in today's city, but the pandemic has taught everyone that you can also shop remotely.
+The ecological transition, then, will generally lead to more conscious and less compulsive purchasing.
+For this reason the trade will probably keep smaller showrooms in the city, while the stocks will be kept outside the city.
+With fewer shops, the social offer will have to include more cultural offer to keep city life vibrant.

-Libraries, playrooms, open spaces for discussion, perhaps innovative fruition hubs that will compensate a little for the large multiplexes.
+Bookshops, playrooms, open spaces for discussion, perhaps innovative hubs that will compensate a little for the large multiplexes.
 The limit is creativity.

-In the last century, the impact of the Spanish influence led to an increase in investments in parks and public spaces.
-Pandemics seem to spread more in more densely populated areas, so having more open and organized spaces serves our well-being.
+In the last century the impact of the Spanish flu led to an increase in investment in parks and public spaces.
+Pandemics seem to spread more in more densely populated areas, which is why having more open and organized spaces serves our well-being.

-Public parks also help characterize cities, counteract the rise of heat in urban areas and contribute to biodiversity.
+Public parks also help characterize cities, counteract the increase in heat in urban areas and contribute to biodiversity.
 We will also find innovative ones, capable of redefining the difference between closed and open spaces.

-Empty buildings are death for city life, we saw that during the pandemic.
-Empty buildings are also a waste of resources and produce less income for their owners.
+Empty buildings are death to city life, we saw this during the pandemic.
+Empty buildings are also a waste of resources and produce less revenue for their owners.
 I believe we will see a wave of transformation of existing buildings.

 To embrace the ecological transition we will need to be good at using buildings for more than one purpose, avoiding them remaining empty (and useless) for most of the day.